istio/istio.io/content/en/docs/tasks/observability/metrics/secure-metrics/index.md

 Prometheus must present a valid certificate trusted by the mesh CA when scraping the secure ports.
 The simplest way to provision those credentials is to inject an Istio sidecar into the Prometheus pod and use `OUTPUT_CERTS` to write the workload certificate to a shared volume.

-The `prometheus-secure-metrics` sample (`samples/addons/extras/prometheus-secure-metrics.yaml`) is a standalone Prometheus deployment with sidecar injection, certificate export, and the mTLS scrape jobs pre-configured.
-Use it **instead of** `samples/addons/prometheus.yaml` - do not apply both files, as they define the same resource names.
+The `prometheus-secure-metrics` sample (`samples/addons/extras/prometheus-secure-metrics.yaml`) is a standalone replacement for `samples/addons/prometheus.yaml` with sidecar injection, certificate export, and the mTLS scrape jobs pre-configured.

 1. Deploy Prometheus with mTLS scraping pre-configured: